 Joint Stock Company

 A journal literally means a daily record of news, events, activities, etc. In commerce it refers to a book in which any of the records of the business are first writes it is a daily register in which transactions are first analyzed into debits and credits.
 Transactions are recorded here in chronological order.
 In another sense, a journal is a scholarly publication published periodicity by a professional association.

-A jurquer is a customs official who is entrusted with the duty of examining cargoes or incoming vessels to find out if goods are smuggled or not.
+A juicer is a customs official who is entrusted with the duty of examining cargoes or incoming vessels to find out if goods are smuggled or not.

 Common Business Terms (K)

 Keying of Advertisement

 It refers to the adoption of such a method while advertising that the results thereof may be easily assessed.

-Dealing in accommodation bills (such bill being known as kite) to raise money is called kite flying.
+Dealing in accommodation bills (such bill being known as a kite) to raise money is called kite flying.

 Common Business Terms (L)